NonchalantGarage/social-apis/README.md

 # Social APIs

 Social APIs is an app that gives you the structural backend and routes to set up a social network app.
-It uses the Model View Controller design pattern that allows you to add users, user thoughts, which are similar to comments, and reactions to comments, which are similar to replies.
-These routes have been tested via Insomnia with proper validations built into the models using Mongoose.
+It uses the Model View Controller design pattern that allows you to add users, user thoughts, which are similar to comments, and reactions to thoughts, which are similar to replies.
+These routes have been tested via Insomnia with proper validators built into the schemas using Mongoose.

 ## User Story